nydur/terraform-practical-dec16/README.md

 - Create multiple EC2
 - Create EC2 attached to security group

-All code for the .tf blocks are indicated in `main.tf`` Can create separate .tf for each.
+Code for the resource to be created are indicated in `main.tf``.

 ### Reference